15 Signs You Have a Thyroid Problem

 15 Signs You Have a Thyroid Problem: Learn More

-13. Heart palpitations
+13. Heart Palpitations

 Heart palpitationsTrusted Sourcecan feel like your heart is skipping a beat or beating faster than normal.
 It's possible to experience these feelings either in your chest or at a pulse point within your body.